adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 - the user's data allowance could be eaten up unnecessarily; and
 - it causes visual glitches as a subsequent page request finishes (when the browser would normally have cancelled it).

 The application will need to handle duplicate requests.
-And the UI will need a cancel button, which is highly undesirable.
+And the interface will need a cancel button, which is obviously undesirable.

 ## 4. Unsaved changes

-On occasion an application, upon leaving the page, will warn users about losing any unsaved changes.
-The browser allows us to use the `beforeunload` event to do just this.
+Sometimes an application needs to warn users of losing unsaved changes when they leave a page.
+The `beforeunload` event lets us do this.

-However, the application cannot use this feature because users don't request real pages.
-Meaning, the application will need to reimplement this behaviour if needed.
+But, the application can't use this because users don't request real pages.
+This means the app will need to reimplement this behaviour.

 ## 5. Search engine ranking

-For many SPAs SEO is an afterthought, which is problematic because retro fitting server side rendering is not trivial.
+For many SPAs, SEO is an afterthought, which is problematic because retro fitting server side rendering is not trivial.
 The alternative is to create a *special* website just for bots which isn't ideal either.
 Either way, it's another problem that needs consideration and action.

-## 6. Loading CSS &amp; Javascript
+## 6. Loading CSS and JS

-If an SPA grows to a significant size, loading the entire application on page load will be slow.
+If an SPA grows to a significant size, loading the entire application on load will be slow.
 This leads to conditionally loading CSS and JS with a script loader.

 The problem is that [script loading is notoriously difficult and contains hacks](http://blog.getify.com/labjs-script-loading-the-way-it-should-be/).
 This slows down development and reduces the reliability of the application.

 ## 7. Analytics